 The New Apostolic Reformation and the MCU:

 Ps.
-Chris Rosebrough gave a comprehensive talk about women he called the ‘Mysti-Chicks‘ on his program ‘Fighting For The Faith’.
-In identifying key women in this group of women, we later called the actual global cult movement the Mysti-Chick Uprising (MC).
+Chris Rosebrough gave a comprehensive talk about women he called the ‘Mysti-Chicks’ at the 2014 Reformation Montana Conference.
+Identifying key women in this group, Church Watch Central called them the ‘Mysti-Chicks Uprising’

 “Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.”
 (1 Timothy 2:11-14)